 Traditional softshell jackets are not fully waterproof.
 While the outer fabric typically has a DWR coating, letting light showers bead up and roll off, the seams aren’t taped and the fabric will eventually let water seep through.
 Also, a softshell is a bit thicker than a rain jacket, and offers a negligible amount of warmth as a result.
 Even as technologies have advanced and full waterproof softshells have become available, they still can’t compete with the waterproofing performance of a traditional rain jacket.
 Instead, softshells remain a better choice for those looking for a breathable and water resistant outer layer.
 Popular applications include backcountry skiing and trekking in mild weather.
 For a list of our top picks, you can check out our softshell jacket round-up.

 Hardshell jackets, in contrast to the hiking rain jackets we’ve listed above, are made for truly extreme conditions.
 Built to withstand heavy driving rain and wind, the jackets are heavier and bulkier.
 Their fabrics are also much less prone to being soaked through under sustained rainfall.
 As a result of the tough builds, you’ll see these hardshells being used for anything from mountaineering to backcountry skiing.
 And you’ll also see prices skyrocket for these performance pieces thanks to their high-end detailing.
-A few rain jackets on this list cross into the lighter end of the hardshell category, including the Outdoor Research Motive, Rab Kinetic Alpine 2.0, and Arc'teryx Beta LT.
+A few rain jackets on this list cross into the lighter end of the hardshell category, including the Arc'teryx Beta SL.

 Rab Kinetic Alpine 2.0 hybrid rain jacket hardshell softshell